attackercan/regexp-security-cheatsheet/README.md

 # regexp-fundamental-requirements

 Several fundamental requirements for regexp’s were derived after observing several WAF bypass write-ups and studying tricky conditions of metacharacters.
 They were classified and put in the table.
-In the following table, middle column contain description of discovered requirement in detail; whereas right column gives a regular expression-based example, which is designed to find discovered requirement in set of rules, tuned to have minimum false positive rate.
+In the following table, second column contain description of discovered requirement in detail; third column gives a regular expression-based example; last column introduces bypass example of such regexp.

 |#| Requirement  | Vulnerable regex example  | Bypass example |